Van-der-Waals exchange-correlation functionals and their high pressure and warm dense matter applications: Methods

 We calculated near-exact benchmarks for hydrogen molecule dimers.
 These were calculated using the initiator full configuration interaction quantum Monte Carlo (\emph{i}-FCIQMC)~\cite{cleland_communications_2010} method, performed using the \texttt{HANDE-QMC}~\cite{spencer_handeqmc_2019} open-source software.
 The \emph{i}-FCIQMC correlation estimates are found using a reblocking procedure applied to data collected within the variable-shift phase for the simulation.~\cite{booth_fermion_2009} The variable-shift phase is activated once a population of walkers $N_\mathrm{w}\in\{10^5,10^6\}$ is achieved on the reference determinant.
 Integral files required by \texttt{HANDE-QMC} are generated using a restricted Hartree--Fock (RHF) calculation performed within the \texttt{Molpro}~\cite{werner_molpro_2012, werner_molpro_2020, werner_molpro_package} software which prepares the necessary \texttt{FCIDUMP}~\cite{knowles_determinant_1989} file used by \texttt{HANDE-QMC}.
 When \emph{i}-FCIQMC is fully converged with walker number, the exact energy within the basis is estimated within the stochastic error bar.
 These calculations were performed on isolated molecules taking advantage of the correspondence between isolated molecular calculations and a supercell calculation that has been made sufficiently large.
 In order to check that molecules were appropriate, we performed molecular DFT calculations in Q-Chem 5.3~\cite{qchem_software_2021}.
 Observations of the energy-distance curves matched those that are present in this manuscript, supporting our prior claim that the impact from periodic image interactions are very minimal, and justifying our use of a molecular model for the QMC calculations.
+The QMC results presented in Figs. \ref{fig:h2h2:1}–\ref{fig:h2h2:4} had an average error of $0.00009\%$, corresponding to standard errors no greater than 0.12 meV.

 We perform coupled cluster singles, doubles, and perturbative triples (CCSD(T))~\cite{hampel_comparison_1992, deegan_perturbative_1994} calculations using \texttt{Molpro} to generate a complete basis set (CBS) correction for our QMC results~\cite{cleland_study_2011}.
 The CCSD(T) calculations use correlation consistent basis sets, ranging from double to sextuple polarization (cc-pV$X$Z; $X=$ D, T, Q, $5$, $6$)~\cite{dunning_ccpvdz, dunning_ccpv6z}.
 We extrapolate the CCSD(T) energies to the CBS limit as a function of $1/X^3$ for the two largest basis sets~\cite{kutzelnigg_rates_1992}, and the CBS correction is taken as the differences between the cc-pVTZ and extrapolated CCSD(T) energies.
 We then add the CBS energy correction to the cc-pVTZ QMC results to correct them to the CBS limit.
 For example, the CBS correction accounts for $-0.12$~eV of the $-63.93$~eV total energy of the geometry 1 minimum.